Near-Optimal and Robust Mechanism Design for Covering Problems with Correlated Players: Introduction

-\paragraph{Our techniques.} The starting point for our construction is the observation that the problem of designing an optimal robust-(BIC, IR)-in-expectation mechanism can be encoded via an LP \eqref{primal}.
-This was also observed by~\cite{DobzinskiFK11} in the context of the revenue-maximization problem for CAs, but the covering nature of the problem renders various techniques utilized successfully in the context of packing problems inapplicable, and therefore from here on our techniques diverge.
+\paragraph{Our techniques.} The starting point for our construction is a linear-programming (LP) relaxation \eqref{primal} for the problem of computing an optimal support-based-(IC, IR)-in-expectation mechanism.
+This was also the starting point in the work of~\cite{DobzinskiFK11}, which considers the revenue-maximization problem for CAs, but the covering nature of the problem makes it difficult to apply certain techniques utilized successfully in the context of packing problems (as described below).

 We show that an optimal solution to \eqref{primal} can be computed given an optimal algorithm $\A$ for the \cm problem since $\A$ can be used to obtain a separation oracle for the dual LP.
-Next, we prove that a feasible solution to \eqref{primal} yields a robust-(BIC-in-expectation, IR) mechanism with no larger objective value.
+Next, we prove that a feasible solution to \eqref{primal} can be extended to a support-based-(IC-in-expectation, IR) mechanism with no larger objective value.

 For single-dimensional problems, we show that even LP-relative $\rho$-approximation algorithms for the \cm problem can be utilized, as follows.
 We move to a relaxation of \eqref{primal}, where we replace the set of allocations with the feasible region of the \cm-LP.
 This can be solved efficiently, since the separation oracle for the dual can be obtained by optimizing over the feasible region of \cm-LP, which can be done efficiently!
-But now we need to work harder to ``round'' an optimal solution $(x,p)$ to the relaxation of \eqref{primal} and obtain a robust-(BIC-in-expectation, IR) mechanism.
+But now we need to work harder to ``round'' an optimal solution $(x,p)$ to the relaxation of \eqref{primal} and obtain a support-based-(IC-in-expectation, IR) mechanism.
 Here, we exploit the Lavi-Swamy~\cite{LaviS11} convex-decomposition procedure, using which we can show (roughly speaking) that we can decompose $\rho x$ into a convex combination of allocations.
-This allows us to obtain a robust-(BIC-in-expectation, IR) mechanism while blowing up the payment by a $\rho$-factor.
+This allows us to obtain a support-based-(IC-in-expectation, IR) mechanism while blowing up the payment by a $\rho$-factor.